Amazon and SenseTime detail OmniSource, a framework that scrapes web videos to train AI

 With respect to the web sources, they collected over 2 million images from Google Image Search, over 1.5 million images and 500,000 videos from Instagram, and over 17,000 videos from YouTube.
 In conjunction with the target data sets, all of these were fed into several video classification models.

-The team reports that with only 3.5 million images and 800,000 minutes videos crawled from the internet without human labeling — less than 2% of prior works — the trained models exhibited at least a 3.0% accuracy improvement benchmarked against the Kinetics-400 data set.
-Meanwhile, the best trained-from-scratch model achieved 80.4% accuracy on Kinetics-400.
+The team reports that with only 3.5 million images and 800,000 minutes videos crawled from the internet without human labeling — less than 2% of prior works — the trained models exhibited at least a 3.0% accuracy improvement benchmarked against the Kinetics-400 data set, up to an accuracy of 83.6%.
+Meanwhile, their best trained-from-scratch model achieved 80.4% accuracy on Kinetics-400.

 “Our framework can achieve comparable or better performance with a much simpler (also lighter) backbone design and smaller input size [than state of the art techniques],” wrote the coauthors of a paper describing OmniSource. “[It] leverages task-specific data collection and is more data-efficient, which greatly reduces the amount of data required … over previous methods.
-[Moreover, the] framework is generalizable to various video tasks such as video recognition and fine-grained categorization
+[Moreover, the] framework is generalizable to various video tasks such as video recognition and fine-grained categorization.”